xHallo/Js-Webpage---PROJECT-WEEKEND/README.md

 4. Random Workout Generator with Music, AI speech, and Timer
 5. Feature to alert users at regular intervals to Drink Water/Rest
 6. Demonstration for Different Workouts used in Random Workout Generator
+7. Feature to track fitness progress in a table that is saved upon exit

 Have fun playing with these features!